mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/install/install-non-konvoy/index.md

 ## Install Dispatch into a Cluster via Helm

-Dispatch can be installed using Helm directly.
-Dispatch uses Helm v2.
+Dispatch can be installed using Helm v3 directly.

 1. Add the Dispatch Helm repository: